-You need to keep moving now more than ever, but that can be a challenge when activity causes achiness.
-Here’s how to reduce discomfort so you can get the most out of your workouts.
+You know you need to keep moving, but that can be a challenge when activity causes achiness.
+Here's how to reduce discomfort so you can get the most out of your workouts.

 Do you really need to warm up before exercising?
 Yes, you really do.

 “Not properly warming up is probably the biggest reason people are in pain when they exercise,” says physical therapist Jason Barone, PT, DPT.
 He recommends taking between five and ten minutes to do a dynamic warmup before you start a session; think lunges with an upper-body twist, bodyweight squats or a light walk.